 1. Don’t buy the news

 This is a really common tip that almost all investment geeks are familiar with.
-The problem is that they rarely elaborate why it’s a bad idea and instead just repeat it over and over again, without actually explaining the logic behind the mantra.
+The problem is they rarely elaborate why it’s a bad idea and instead just repeat it over and over again, without actually explaining the logic behind the mantra.

 In short, buying the news is, as the name suggests, buying shares based on the publication of some new information about a company.